cgwire/kitsu-docker/README.md

 ### About authors

-This Dockerfile is written by CG Wire, a company based in France.
-We help small to midsize CG studios to manage their production and build a pipeline efficiently.
+This Dockerfile is written by CGWire, a company based in France.
+We help animation and VFX studios to collaborate better through efficient tooling.

-We apply software craftsmanship principles as much as possible.
-We love coding and consider that strong quality and good developer experience matter a lot.
-Through our diverse experiences, we allow studios to get better at doing software and focus more on  artistic work.
+More than 100 studios around the world use Kitsu for their projects.

 Visit [cg-wire.com](https://cg-wire.com) for more information.